guestsmotog04/Ondrej-Universal-Agent/src/Resources/AI_CONTEXT.md

 * `CoordinatePrompter.cs`: Complex visual logic.
 Determines exactly *where* to click based on the AI's target description.
 Uses modes like `Zoom` (drawing a grid over the screen) or `DirectAutoNormalize` (translating 1000x1000 normalized coordinates back to physical pixels).
 * `ScreenshotProcessing.cs` (part of `CoordinatePrompter`): Handles SkiaSharp image manipulation, drawing grids, crosshairs, and cropping for zoom modes.
 * `AgentPromptBuilder.cs`: Constructs the massive system prompt teaching the AI its tools, rules, and formats.
+* `SecretStorage.cs`: Cross-platform encrypted storage for API keys and other secrets.
+Defines the `ISecretProvider` interface (`SaveSecret`, `LoadSecret`, `SecretExists`, `DeleteSecret`) and its `SecretsHandler` implementation.
+Each secret is stored as an AES-encrypted `.dat` file in the OS `LocalApplicationData` folder under `ThioUniversalAgent/`.
+The encryption key is derived from a **password hash** (never the raw password) via PBKDF2-SHA256 with 100,000 iterations.
+The hash is computed client-side in the browser using `SubtleCrypto` SHA-256, so the plaintext password never reaches the server.
+The hash can optionally be persisted in `localStorage` for auto-unlock on next visit.
+This design keeps the encrypted files isolated on the server's filesystem, separate from the browser, guarding against XSS and rudimentary credential stealers even when the "remember hash" option is enabled.

 ### `/Models/` (Data Structures)
 * `AgentSession.cs`: Holds state for a running task (Goal, Status, History, Cancel tokens, Pause states).